robdy/robdy.io/src/pages/blog/2021-03-09-teams-powershell-datamining-feb-2021.md

 For `Get-CsTeamsMessagingPolicy` we got:

-* AllowSmartCompose

-It's a feature currently available for Outlook Web App, which gives us text prediction, suggesed replies [and more](https://support.microsoft.com/en-us/office/use-intelligent-technology-in-outlook-on-the-web-and-outlook-com-24b30683-8340-4b69-b8ac-4193ec528a70).
+`AllowSmartCompose` - it's a feature currently available for Outlook Web App, which gives us text prediction, suggesed replies [and more](https://support.microsoft.com/en-us/office/use-intelligent-technology-in-outlook-on-the-web-and-outlook-com-24b30683-8340-4b69-b8ac-4193ec528a70).

-* AllowFluidCollaborate

-It seems like Fluid framework is going to be implemented in Teams.
+`AllowFluidCollaborate` - it seems like Fluid framework is going to be implemented in Teams.
 It's currently in preview and I haven't played with that a lot, but you can [check it yourself](https://fluidpreview.office.net/).

 ## Compliance recording